AlejandrVilla/Blockchain-Network/asset-transfer-basic/README.md

 ## About the sample

-This sample includes smart contract and application code in multiple languages.
+This sample includes smart contract and application code in go language.
 This sample shows create, read, update, transfer and delete of an asset.

-For a more detailed walk-through of the application code and client API usage, refer to the [Running a Fabric Application tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/write_first_app.html) in the main Hyperledger Fabric documentation.

 ### Application